 < 3 of 5 LGU indicators are worse than the state benchmarks = 20% match

 The 1.5% grant fee may be attributed to the match requirement on a case-by-case basis.
 The remainder of the match (or a portion of it) can be achieved with in-kind services of the utility.
 Realistic and adequate documentation of the utility’s internal asset management team members’ time would count as in-kind services.

+Software/Equipment Purchases and Recurring Fees (for all SRP and VUR AIA grants)

+Up to 10-percent (10%) of the AIA funding amount may be eligible for purchasing specific asset management software and/or equipment.
+Please refer to the Division’s “Water and Wastewater Utility Asset Assessment Guidance” and AIA Scope Preparation FAQ documents.

+Recurring fees beyond the first set of subscription costs are not eligible for AIA funding.